kbraziun/Braziunas_etal2022_Ecosphere_YoungForestsFire/README.md

       `Raw_data` folder with `GRTE_LiDAR_field_data_2019.xls` that includes associated metadata on sheet 1.
       Also includes `Cleaned_data` folder, with `.csv` outputs from R data cleaning script.
   - `GRTE_RAWS`: RAWS weather station data during the Berry Fire.
-  - `GRTE_Vegmap_Plots`: Shapefiles for field collected in 2002 and 2003 (in `2002_Plots` and `2003_Plots`
-      folders) and reclassified surface Fire Behavior Fuel Models (in `FBFM_Reclassification` folder) based on plot photos and used in Appendix S3, Predicting and mapping surface FBFMs.
 - `processed_data`: Data created during analyses.
   - `Berry_Fire_sample_polys`: Shapefiles and associated lidar and imagery (NAIP) predictors for random samples of grid cells from the Berry Fire used to answer Q1 (files with `age` in title) and Q2